mrcodetastic/ESP32-HUB75-MatrixPanel-DMA/README.md

 ![ezgif com-video-to-gif](https://user-images.githubusercontent.com/12006953/89837358-b64c0480-db60-11ea-870d-4b6482068a3b.gif)

-## Ghosting
+## Setting 'Brightness' and Panel Ghosting

-If you experience ghosting, you may need to reduce the brightness level, not all RGB Matrix Panels are the same - some seem to display ghosting artefacts at lower brightness levels.
-In the setup() function do something like:
+By default you don't need to change / set the brightness setting.
+However, if you do need to this can be changed by calling `setPanelBrightness(XX)` and then `clearScreen()`.

+The value to pass 'setPanelBrightness' must be a value less than MATRIX_WIDTH.
+For example for a single 64x32 LED Matrix Module, a value less than 64.
+However, if you set the brightness too high, you may experience ghosting.

+Example:

 ```
 void setup() {
     Serial.begin(115200);
     matrix.begin(R1_PIN, G1_PIN, B1_PIN, R2_PIN, G2_PIN, B2_PIN, A_PIN, B_PIN, C_PIN, D_PIN, E_PIN, LAT_PIN, OE_PIN, CLK_PIN );  // setup the LED matrix
     matrix.setPanelBrightness(16); // Set the brightness.
-32 or lower ideal.
+32 or lower ideal for a single 64x32 LED Matrix Panel.
     matrix.clearScreen(); // You must clear the screen after changing brightness level for it to take effect.

 }

 ```

-The value to pass 'setPanelBrightness' is the RGB Matrix's pixel width or less. i.e. Approx. 50 or lower (for a 64 pixel wide panel).
-Values greater than 60 can cause ghosting it seems.

-HOWEVER, by default the library uses a brightness level of '16' so there's really no need to call .setPanelBrightness, unless you specifically want a super bright display.

-Summary: setPanelBrightness(xx) value can be any number from 0 to MATRIX_WIDTH-1.
+Summary: setPanelBrightness(xx) value can be any number from 0 (display off) to MATRIX_WIDTH-1.
 So if you are chaining multiple 64x32 panels, then this value may actually be > 64 (or you will have a dim display).

 ![It's better in real life](image.jpg)